-As the child of a washerwoman and shoe maker, Anderson’s childhood in Odense was one of poverty.
-His grandfather was said to be mad and his grandmother worked in a lunatic asylum.
-An aunt ran a brothel and a half-sister was a prostitute who in later life attempted to blackmail her brother.
-However, despite such a motley crew, Hans' father was always keen to insist that his son was related to Danish royalty.
-No proof of this claim has ever been found.
+The child of a washerwoman and a shoe maker, Anderson’s childhood in Odense was steeped in poverty.
+His family life was motley and colourful with one grandfather said to be mad, and a grandmother who worked in a lunatic asylum.
+One of his aunt's ran a brothel, and a half-sister was a prostitute who, in later life, attempted to blackmail her famous brother.
+Even when Hans was young and unknown his father would often insist that his son was related to the Danish royal family.
+What this was based on, who can tell.
+No proof of the claim has ever been found.

 A recent Danish stamp in honour of Hans Christian Anderson

-By the end of his life, the Danish government proclaimed him a national treasure with designs for a statue being made long before his actual death.
-He was feted by such luminaries as Balzac, Robert and Elizabeth Browning, Dumas, Victor Hugo, Ibsen, Wagner and Liszt.
-Charles Dickens welcomed him into his home for a visit that lasted five weeks – though there was talk of it being a great strain.
-Kate Dickens called him a ‘bony bore’ and when Anderson finally left the house Dickens pinned a note to a wall of the room in which his troublesome guest had slept: ‘Hans Anderson slept in this room for five weeks – which seemed to the family AGES.’
+By the end of his life, the Danish government proclaimed him a national treasure, with designs for a statue approved of long before his actual death.
+In life he was feted by such luminaries as Balzac, Robert and Elizabeth Browning, Dumas, Victor Hugo, Ibsen, Wagner and Liszt.
+Charles Dickens welcomed Hans into his own London home for a visit that lasted five weeks – though there was talk of it being a strain.
+Kate Dickens called him a ‘bony bore’, and when Anderson finally left Dickens pinned a note to a wall of the room in which his guest had slept: ‘Hans Anderson slept in this room for five weeks – which seemed to the family AGES.’

-What he desired remained unrequited.
-Anderson cultured strange ‘love triangles’ where his wooing of a sister often hid the lust for the brother, as in the case of Riborg Voigt – a letter from whom was found in a pouch on Anderson’s chest at the time of his death.
+He cultured strange ‘love triangles’, in which his wooing of a sister often hid a secret lust for the brother, as in the case of Riborg Voigt – a letter from whom was found in a pouch on his chest at the time of his death.

-A courtship of the singer Jenny Lind for whom he wrote The Nightingale led on to her being nicknamed the Swedish nightingale.
-But again, the ‘affair’ was unconsummated and while the two ‘friends’ were staying in Weimer with Duke Carl Alexander, Anderson was more entranced with their host.
-The two men were often seen holding hands, sobbing over their mutual adoration of Jenny while the duke – ‘... told me he loved me and pressed his cheek to mine...received me in his shirt with only a gown around...pressed me to his breast, we kissed...’
+His courting of the singer Jenny Lind, for whom he wrote The Nightingale, led on to her being nicknamed the Swedish Nightingale.
+But the ‘affair’ was purely platonic, and while the two ‘friends’ were staying in Weimer as guests of Duke Carl Alexander, it was said that Anderson was more entranced with the host than the woman.
+The affection was not unrequited.
+The two men were often seen holding hands, sobbing as they proclaimed a mutual adoration of the lovely Jenny.
+Meanwhile, Anderson wrote of the duke that he – ‘... told me he loved me and pressed his cheek to mine...received me in his shirt with only a gown around...pressed me to his breast, we kissed...’

 The VV is now inspired to read The Little Mermaid again - and no doubt to view the story in quite a different light.